zwilsoncc/docs/pages/docs/continuous-integration/travis.md

 Head to the tokens page of your dashboard by navigating to your Account Settings and then clicking the "Tokens" link.

-By entering a name into the input labelled "Create a new token..." and subsequently pressing <kbd>Enter</kbd>, a new token will be created which you can copy to your clipboard by clicking `Copy`.
+By entering a name into the input labeled "Create a new token..." and subsequently pressing <kbd>Enter</kbd>, a new token will be created which you can copy to your clipboard by clicking `Copy`.

 With this token you can use Now with your account anywhere with the following command: